Curriculum Links

 Maths

-For KS1/2, Maths is divided in to 5 key areas (Numbers and Place Value, Calculation, Geometry, Measure and Statistics).
+For Key Stage 1 and 2, Maths is divided into 5 key areas (Numbers and Place Value, Calculation, Geometry, Measure and Statistics).
 As Number is a more heavily weighted area, these units are covered more frequently, in particular, Place Value and Calculations.
-White Rose is used to supplement and support planning utilising the ‘small steps’ to break down the National Curriculum objectives into smaller, more concise progression points.
-In addition to a daily Maths lesson, children in KS1 have a daily Number Sense lesson, to consolidate their understanding of numbers and place value.
+We follow the White Rose program which utilises ‘small steps’ to break down the National Curriculum objectives into smaller, more concise progression points.
+In addition to a daily Maths lesson, children in KS1 have a daily Number Sense lesson to consolidate their understanding of numbers and place value.
+In KS2, the children complete daily ‘Fluent in 5’ sessions to support and consolidate number work taught in lessons.
 From Year 2 onwards TTRS (Times Tables Rock Stars) is used to supplement learning, developing the children’s times tables knowledge.
 The question-based games automatically adapt to each child’s unique learning needs, helping them to recall their times tables in record speed.

 Useful Resources